Trump's State of the Union guests highlight agenda, send political messages

 The 63-year-old mother of five and grandmother of six was convicted in 1996 on five counts of drug trafficking and one count of money laundering.
 Her sentence was reversed in June after reality TV star Kim Kardashian West met with Trump at the White House to plead for clemency.

-Trump has also invited Ashley Evans, an Ohio woman in recovery from opioid abuse as his guest.
+Trump has also invited Ashley Evans, an Ohio woman in recovery from opioid abuse, as his guest.
 Evans, who has struggled with substance abuse for much of her life, suffered a relapse in 2017.
 After the birth of her daughter and with the help of Brigid’s Path, a medical care facility in Kettering, Evans has been able to overcome many obstacles to maintain her sobriety.

 The president is also expected to use some of his televised address to showcase a growing economy.
 Despite the recent shutdown, the U.S. economy added a robust 304,000 jobs in January, marking 100 straight months of job growth.